Elicitation¶

 "required"on fields that must be present -- this prevents empty submissions. - Use

-"enum"for finite choices so the UI renders a selector instead of a free-text box. - Use
+"enum"for finite choices so the UI renders a selector instead of a free-text box. - For pure yes/no confirmations use an empty-properties schema (

 "description"strings -- they appear as helper text next to each field. - Keep schemas small.
 Several sequential